ygalsk/myNvim/README.md

 This is my Configuration of Nvim for using it at 42 Heilbronn

+installed are 3 **"mandatory"** Plugins, 42Header, Norminette and CFormatter42

 ## What dependencies do you need?

 In most cases, while using nvim on your personal Workstation running on Linux, the only dependencies you need are Python, Rust and npm.